allejo/bzflag-networking.php/README.md

 BZFlag Replay files are simply the raw packets stored in a file together, so this library will let you read replay files and unpack them into PHP classes that can be serialized into JSON.

+> :warning: Memory Usage
+>
+> The built-in `json_encode` function PHP will not be able to handle writing large JSON files from replays.
+At this point, it's necessary to stream your JSON using something like [`streaming-json-encoder`](https://github.com/violet-php/streaming-json-encoder).
+See our built-in [`bin/rrlog`](./bin/rrlog) script for sample usage.

 ```php
 use allejo\bzflag\networking\Replay;